- A good work-life balance

 How do I know if my work-life balance is unhealthy?

-It’s not always possible to make changes at work: if you’re on a zero hours contract you might not feel comfortable speaking up, for instance, or you might need to work long hours to earn enough money to pay your bills.
-But for those who can make changes, recent research suggests regularly checking your work-life balance by following five steps.
+It’s not always possible to make changes at work: if you’re on a zero-hours contract, you might not feel comfortable speaking up, for instance, or you might need to work long hours to earn enough money to pay your bills.
+But for those who can make changes, recent research, Work-life balance is a cycle, not an achievement, suggests regularly checking your work-life balance by following five steps.

 - Consider your alternatives.
 Is there anything at work you can change to meet your new priorities?

 - Make changes.
 Maybe that’s asking for flexible hours, making sure you use all your annual leave or not checking your emails at the weekend, for example